 I spent the morning planting the last of my flowers.
 Herman fixed our picnic table so we can eat outside when the weather permits it.
 I did a quick clean of the living room just in case our visitors came (they didn't show though, all that housework done for nothing!).

 Then, before coming home after visiting the market I bought Tristan some of his favorite stuff.
-This stuff is the epitome of dutch frugality.

 In Holland we have a lovely cookie called a "stroopwafel" which is two extremely thin wafels stuck together with a thin layer of caramel-like syrup.
 They are best when bought fresh at the market, hot off the wafel iron, with the syrup leaking out.
 But, in order to make them in the right shape, you often have crumbs left over.
 So what do enterprising dutchmen do?
 They SELL THE CRUMBS!! with or without syrup.
 And this is what Tristan really enjoys eating.
 So I bought Tristan stroopwafel crumbs with syrup and then ate a nice portion of them myself!